Vignesh-Hariharan/Real-Time-Sentiment-Analysis/README.md

 </div>

 Hey there! 👋 Welcome to my Reddit Sentiment Analyzer project.
 Ever wondered what the overall mood is like in your favorite subreddit?
-Well, I did, and that's why I built this tool.
-Let me walk you through it!

-## What's This All About?

-I've always been fascinated by how opinions spread on social media, especially on Reddit.
-This project is my attempt to capture the sentiment of Reddit discussions in real-time.
-It's not just about positive or negative vibes – it's about understanding the nuances of online conversations.

 ### Cool Features I've Packed In